mongodb/specifications/source/retryable-writes/retryable-writes.rst

-Additionally, MongoDB 3.6 will utilize server sessions to allow some write commands to specify a transaction ID to enforce at-most-once semantics for the write operation(s) and allow for retrying the operation if the driver fails to obtain a command result (e.g. network error after a replica set failover).
+Additionally, MongoDB 3.6 will utilize server sessions to allow some write commands to specify a transaction ID to enforce at-most-once semantics for the write operation(s) and allow for retrying the operation if the driver fails to obtain a write result (e.g. network error or "not master" error after a replica set failover).
 This specification will outline how an API for retryable write operations will be implemented in drivers.
 The specification will define an option to enable retryable writes for an application and describe how a transaction ID will be provided to write commands executed therein.

 META
 ====